wallaceespindola/gzip-alternatives/README.md

-# gzip-alternatives
+# GZIP Alternatives Benchmark

-GZIP Alternatives Compression and Decompression Benchmarks
+GZIP Alternatives Compression and Decompression Benchmarks.

+Studying the possibilities faster than GZIP for streams.